MatLang/MWSND-P3/README.md

 ### How to run?

 Install the local dependencies in the app/server directory with npm install.
+Also make sure that GULP is properly installed on your system.

 Next, navigate to server directory and start the backend server with `node server`.
 As soon as your backend server is running, navigate to the app directory and build the distribution files with `gulp watch`.
 This will also set up a local dev server on `localhost:8001'.